Update:I’m entering this recipe into Grace’s Cinnamon Celebration!

-Thanksgiving, here I come.
-For those attending the same feast as me, you can expect this delightful dish.
-The recipe is derived from the Southern Style Banana Pudding that was such a hit at our 4th of July party.
-This is a festive and seasonal remix of that classic and delicious recipe, perfect for a Thanksgiving dessert.
+If you need a unique dessert that’s guaranteed to please, look no further.
+The recipe is derived from the Southern Style Banana Pudding that is so popular, I have to bring it everywhere I go.
+This is a festive and seasonal remix of that classic and delicious recipe.
 It takes only minutes to prepare and you’ll enjoy serving this light and guiltless dessert to your friends and family.
-No matter how much you eat on Thanksgiving, there will always be room for this.
+No matter how much you eat for dinner, there will always be room for this.

 Directions:

-1. In a large bowl, whisk together the whipped topping, milk, yogurt and pumpkin puree until well mixed.
-Whisk in the peanut butter, cinnamon and pumpkin pie spice.
+1. In a large bowl, whisk together the whipped topping, yogurt, pumpkin puree, peanut butter, cinnamon and nutmeg until well mixed.
+Then, whisk in the milk.
 Finally, whisk in the instant pudding powder until no clumps remain.

-2. Line the bottom of an 8×13 glass baking dish with a single layer of graham crackers, breaking them as necessary to completely cover the bottom.
+2. Line the bottom of an 8×13 glass baking dish with a single layer of ginger snaps, breaking them as necessary to completely cover the bottom.

-3. Cover the graham crackers with about 1/3 of the pudding and top with a layer of banana slices.
-Top with a new layer of graham crackers and repeat until all of the ingredients are gone.
-Decorate the top with shards of graham crackers sticking out, fresh berries or dark chocolate shavings.
+3. Cover the ginger snaps with about 1/3 of the pudding and top with a layer of banana slices.
+Top with a new layer of ginger snaps and repeat until all of the ingredients are gone.
+Decorate the top with shards of ginger snaps sticking out, fresh berries or dark chocolate shavings.

-4. Refrigerate for at least 30 minutes but preferably overnight to allow the graham crackers to soften.
+4. Refrigerate for at least 30 minutes but preferably overnight to allow the ginger snaps to soften.

 Wow, thanks for sharing the neat recipe! -lol-